Our Day Out

-"Our Day Out" is the 16th episode of eighth season of the British BBC anthology TV series Play for Today.
+"Our Day Out" is the 16th episode of the eighth season of the British BBC anthology TV series Play for Today.
 The episode was a television play that was originally broadcast on 28 December 1977.
 "Our Day Out" was written by Willy Russell, directed by Pedr James, produced by David Rose, and starred Jean Heywood, Alun Armstrong, Elizabeth Estensen, Robert Gillespie, Iona Banks, and Peter Tilbury.

 "Our Day Out" is about poor children from Liverpool, England.
 The play was later converted into a full length stage musical.

 Plot

-The film is about a school trip to Conwy Castle in North Wales.
+The film is about a Liverpool secondary school’s trip to Conwy Castle in North Wales during the 1970s.
+The school is situated in a deprived district of the city, with the majority of the pupils being from impoverished and troubled families.

 Mrs. Kay teaches a remedial class for illiterate children, called the "Progress Class."
-The whole class—along with Digga and Reilly, the slightly older class bullies who used to be in the Progress Class—are taken on a coach trip.
+The whole class - along with Digga and Reilly, the slightly older class bullies who used to be in the Progress Class - are taken on a coach trip.
 In the original version, the headmaster, Mr Briggs makes the decision to go on the trip as an extra member of staff, emphasising his mistrust of the liberal values of Mrs Kay.
 In the shorter stage version, the Headteacher commissions Mr. Briggs, the authoritarian Deputy Headmaster, to supervise the trip.

 On the way to the Castle, the coach stops at a roadside cafe with a snack shop, where the students take advantage of the storekeepers' confusion to shoplift sweets and snacks, unbeknownst to the teachers supervising.
 It makes a second stop at Colwyn Bay Mountain Zoo, where the students enjoy the animals so much that they try to steal most of them.
 The zoo attendant discovers this just in time before the coach pulls out and makes them return the animals.